Environmental Quality Incentives Program Initiatives - Overview

 On-Farm Energy Initiative: NRCS and producers develop Agricultural Energy Management Plans (AgEMP) or farm energy audits that assess energy consumption on an operation.
 NRCS then uses audit data to develop energy conservation recommendations.
 Each AgEMP has a landscape component that assesses equipment and farming processes and a farm headquarters component that assesses power usage and efficiencies in livestock buildings, grain handling operations, and similar facilities to support the farm operation.

-Seasonal High Tunnel System for Crops: NRCS helps producers plan and implement high tunnels, steel-framed, polyethylene-covered structures that extend growing seasons in an environmentally safe manner.
+High Tunnel System: NRCS helps producers plan and implement high tunnels: steel-framed, polyethylene-covered structures that extend growing seasons in an environmentally safe manner.
 High tunnel benefits include better plant and soil quality, fewer nutrients and pesticides in the environment, and better air quality due to fewer vehicles being needed to transport crops.